-Set in the historic Smyrna Firehouse, the event will include traditional Spanish paella and live flamenco show featuring two flamenco guitarists, Daniel Benitez Perez and Carlos Pacheco, as well as dancer Ania La Candela, and Jerry Fields on drums and percussion.
+Set in the historic Smyrna Firehouse, the event will include traditional Spanish paella and live flamenco show featuring guitarist and signer Pedro Jiménez, as well as dancer Ania La Candela, and Jerry Fields on drums and percussion.
 The show is unplugged and allows you to enjoy flamenco in its most intimate and traditional form.

 $50 gets you a chance to see this unique and intimate show as well as paella.
 The event is BYOB, so you are welcome to bring a beverage of your choice.